We want to be the go-to ‘hub’ for people who work the land from northern Maine to West Virginia.

 The Northeast Hub is building network collaborations and partnerships, connecting stakeholders to climate-related resources, and working to fill-in information gaps where needed.
 The 12 Northeast states form a diverse and complex agricultural region.
 It includes the seven most densely populated states, but is also the most heavily forested region of the country.
 Production is varied with vegetables, horticulture, fruit production, and specialty crops supplementing dairy, poultry, and field and grain crops.

-Our climate is already changing.
-How are Northeastern land managers being affected?
+Our climate is changing - how are Northeastern land managers being affected?

 The 2016 drought severely limited pasture and crop growth and resulted in USDA disaster declarations in all or parts of MA, RI, CT, NH, VT, ME, NJ, PA, and NY.
 The drought was particularly damaging to pasture and hay.
 By mid-August the USDA reported that New England pasture conditions were the worst in the country with NH, RI, and CT each reporting more than three quarters of all pasture in poor or very poor condition.